 LIGHTS should be tested, including brake lights, warning flashers, clearance lights, taillights, turn signals and headlights.
 Clean all lens covers.

-REARVIEW MIRRORS should be adjusted so the driver can see both sides of the unit.
+REARVIEW MIRRORS should be adjusted so the driver can see to the rear of both sides of the unit.

 WINDSHIELD should be clean, wiper blades inspected, and windshield washer reservoir filled.